I just realized something the other day. As I packed a lunch to take with me to the hospital, it dawned on me:

 It hurt thinking how things had changed.
 Our roles had suddenly reversed.
 It was now me caring for my mom, but thankfully, I knew I wasn’t in this alone.

 Over the years, I’d come to an understanding of just how much God loved me.
 Even more amazing was the knowledge that God loved my mom even more than I did.
 He was with us both.
 Our heavenly Father wasn’t about to leave us orphaned.
-Even though our lives were crazy, I trusted him to see us through.
+Even though our lives were crazy, I trusted Him to see us through.

 God was our refuge and strength, our help in times of trouble.
 He would restore our souls and renew our strength… kind of like a peanut butter and jelly sandwich.

-And just like that, as I spread some extra chunky peanut butter on a slice of bread, I made the connection between the sandwich of my childhood and the God that I’d come to trust.
+And just like that, as I spread some extra chunky peanut butter on a slice of wheat bread, I made the connection between the sandwich of my childhood and the God that I’d come to trust.

-I hope my stories of how God has touched my life will nourish you on your own journey and encourage you as you face life’s challenges with him at your side.
+Thank you for reading.
+If this article spoke to you, check out the rest of my blog.
+I hope these stories will nourish you on your own journey and encourage you as you face life’s challenges.